kubedb/docs/docs/guides/percona-xtradb/custom-rbac/using-custom-rbac/index.md

   deletionPolicy: WipeOut
 ```

-Now, wait a few minutes. the KubeDB operator will create necessary PVC, statefulset, services, secret etc. If everything goes well, we should see that a pod with the name `another-perconaxtradb` has been created.
+Now, wait a few minutes. the KubeDB operator will create necessary PVC, petset, services, secret etc. If everything goes well, we should see that a pod with the name `another-perconaxtradb` has been created.

-Check that the statefulset's pod is running
+Check that the petset's pod is running

 ```bash
 $ kubectl get pod -n demo another-perconaxtradb-0